• Home

 David Hamilton Murdoch, The American West, The Invention of a Myth

 I leave it to the viewer to decide what to believe with the understanding that not all that is made visible is true or absolute; a metaphor for our media environment today.
-It is an opportunity to dialogue and question the representative narratives of an idealized West, American myth and their impact on the national consciousness and environment.
+It is an opportunity to dialogue and question the representative narratives of an idealized West, American myth and their impact on the national consciousness.

 Bison Overlay by unknown artist, overlay to right by Frederic Reminton.
 The disappearance of the bison had an impact on the Native American spirit.
 They considered themselves as the caretakers of the bison and felt they had failed in this respect.
 As Crow Chief Plenty Coups described it "When the buffalo went away the hearts of my people fell to the ground, and they could not lift them up again.
 After this nothing happened.
 There was little singing anywhere."